semyonnaumov/edu-java-sbt/README.md

-# Java_Homework
+# Java_SBT
-Repository for home assignments
+Repository for study materials and home assignments